Syllabus

 Homework

-Homework will be assigned at the start of each week and will be due the following Monday at 11:59 PM.
-In some weeks there may be deviations from this due to exams or holidays; we will let you know.
+Homework will be released every Monday after lecture, and will be due the following Monday at 4 PM sharp, before lecture.
+In some weeks there may be deviations from this due to exams or holidays; these will be listed on the schedule.

 Data 88S is essentially a math class.
 Homework will largely consist of math and interpretation, with little to no code.